keras-team/keras-io/guides/md/keras_cv/object_detection_keras_cv.md

 ```

-You'll likely need to configure your NonMaxSuppression operation to achieve
+You may need to configure your NonMaxSuppression operation to achieve
-visually appealing results:
+visually appealing results.

 ```python